alextsigonias/starter-academic/content/publication/prophets_working copy/index.md

 ---
-title: "Robust Revenue Maximization Under Minimal Statistical Information"
+title: "The Secretary Problem with Independent Sampling"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- José Correa
+- Andrés Cristi
-- Yiannis Giannakopoulos
+- Laurent Feuilloley
-- Diogo Poças
+- Tim Oosterwijk
 - admin

-date: "2021-09-15T00:00:00Z"
+date: "2022-09-05T00:00:00Z"
 links: